rajatgl17/blog/_posts/2020-04-19-why-b-tree-index-part-1.md

 From the definition above, we move to our second question - "Which data structure is used for indexing?"

-Again taking help from a Wikipedia article - [Search data structure](https://en.wikipedia.org/wiki/Search_data_structure "Search data structure"), which lists all data structures used in searching and their amortized analysis.
-Below table is the extract from the above article:
+Again taking help from a Wikipedia article - [Search data structure](https://en.wikipedia.org/wiki/Search_data_structure "Search data structure"), which lists all data structures used for searching and their amortized analysis.
+Below table is the extract from the article:

 | S.No. | Data Structure | Insert | Delete | Get at index | Search | Space usage |
 | ----- | ------ | ------------ | ------------ | ------------ | ------------ | ------------ |